jonathanw82/Can_Share/README.md

 | review        | String   | Info about the beer                        |
 | creator       | String   | Email of the user who added it             |

-I chose the fields above for simplicity so it was not difficult to fill out the form to add a beer all fields are required except thing the user may not know, such as hops_type, malts  and whether the drink is vegan.
+I chose the fields above for simplicity so it was not difficult to fill out the form to add a beer.
+All fields are required except things the user may not know, such as hops_type, malts  and whether the drink is vegan.
 Most of the other fields are easily found on the product can or bottle.

 ## type